There's a very simple way to seriously help transgender youth, according to this study

 Having even one context where a trans youth can use their chosen name and pronouns decreased their suicidal thoughts by 29 percent.
 So, if their parents won’t allow them to use their chosen name, having friends or a school policy that did allow them to could help.
 That’s taking the idea of a “safe space” to a whole new level when you consider the fact that transgender youth report having suicidal thoughts twice as often as their binary peers, and that one in three trans kids reports thinking about committing suicide.

 Transgender kids and teens are about 1 percent of the entire population, so the research team worked with outreach and community organizations that work with LGBTQ youth to reach a diverse population.
 Stephen T. Russell, the lead author of the study, said that the sample was “remarkably ethnically and geographically diverse and diverse in terms of social class.”
-Basically, it doesn’t matter where they’re from or their demographic — using chosen names and pronouns helps transgender youth across the board.
+Basically, it doesn’t matter where they’re from or their demographic — using chosen names and pronouns helps transgender youth across the board. false

 Russell said in a press release accompanying the study, “I’ve been doing research on LGBT youth for almost 20 years now, and even I was surprised by how clear [the] link was.”
 He added, “We showed that the more contexts or settings where they were able to use their preferred name, the stronger their mental health was.”